 All Saints' Academy operates a cashless system.
-On the first day of term students have their finger print scanned but only if we have parental consent allowing us to store biometric data.
-Therefore, when you receive the GDPR consent form later in the academic year, this will need returning before the start of Year 7.
-Their finger print is then used as a 'credit card' to buy food from the dining room.
-Parents and carers can top up the account via their PC/ mobile phones using Squid or students can put cash into their accounts via the cash loaders.
+On the first day of term students have their photograph taken (if we have parental consent) and this photo is placed on a laminated card and used as a credit card to buy food in the canteen.
+Parents and carers can top up the account via their PC/ mobile phones using the Arbor Parent app.